siliunobi/siliunobi.github.io/_news/announcement_8.md

 ---
 layout: post
-date: 2024-10-08
+date: 2024-11-08
 inline: true
 related_posts: false
 ---

-Our paper "Reachability Analysis of the Domain Name System" was conditionally accepted at POPL 2025!
+Our paper "Reachability Analysis of the Domain Name System" was accepted at POPL 2025!